Table of contents

 Shopify vs BigCommerce

 BigCommerce is best suited for companies with big operations.
 The platform is built for large enterprises offering a wide range of products, or for startups looking for immediate expansion.
-This platform, however, isn’t as user-friendly as Shopify.
+This platform, however, isn’t as user-friendly as a Shopify website.
 While you can use customizable templates to enhance the functionality of your store without having any particular coding knowledge, users must possess some knowledge on web design to efficiently use the platform’s advanced features.

 Shopify vs Magento